-Myth 4: You don’t need yearly AC maintenance.
+Myth 4: You don’t need yearly air conditioning maintenance.

 Myth 5: Researching the contractor isn’t valuable.

-Myth 7: Always running ceiling fans will help keep your home cool.
+Myth 7: Always running ceiling fans will help cool your home.

 Myth 8: Where the thermostat is installed doesn’t matter.

-Myth 9: Excessively lowering your thermostat will help it cool more quickly.
+Myth 9: Turning your thermostat down much lower will help it cool faster.

 Call Stark Services today to inquire about your air conditioning system or to set-up your complimentary in-home consultation.